junxit/us-congress-bills-114/metadata.md

 - 2015-05-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 83.
 - 2015-06-09 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3975-3976; text: CR S3975)
 - 2015-06-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3975-3976; text: CR S3975)
+- 2015-06-10 — Message on Senate action sent to the House.
+- 2015-06-10 — Received in the House.
+- 2015-06-10 — Referred to the House Committee on Energy and Commerce.